crea7or/fitconvert/README.md

 That means you can record your action camera footage and your cycling computer or smartwatch activity separately, then easily synchronize them later for YouTube or local playback — all without touching the video quality.

+Don’t want to deal with command-line tools?
+Try the web version - it even supports YouTube sync!
+Click here for the web-based [fitconvert](https://crea7or.link/fitconvert/).

 ---

 ## What It Does